Editor’s note: The views and opinions expressed in this article are those of the authors and do not reflect TripZilla Philippines.

 Image credit: Noli Fernan “Dudut” Perez

 This beautiful park in Tagaytay was built in 1981 in preparation for the visit of former US President Ronald Reagan in the country.
-The visit never happened as the EDSA People Power took place and Marcos got ousted from the palace first.
+The visit never happened as the EDSA People Power took place and the late dictator Ferdinand Marcos got ousted from the palace first.

 8. Nayong Pilipino